DosU13/Chameleody/README.md

-Chameleody: Music Player with most features which other music players have and more features that other music players don't have.
+Chameleody: Music Player with most features which other music players have and more original features.
 I haven't finished it yet.
 But, It is enough ready to use.

 Final Project requirements: